 Raise productivity, better customer satisfaction, and save money.
 It’s not very often businesses have the opportunity to do all three at once, but that is exactly what a modern phone system can do for your business.
 VoIP stands for Voice over Internet Protocol.
 VoIP phone systems transfer your voice information digitally using the same networks you already use for the internet instead of sending your voice over a phone line.
 Bypassing these conventional phone lines vastly reduces basic call costs.

 A hosted VoIP phone system has a variety of advantages over more traditional digital phone systems in the constantly evolving telecom industry.
 All phone systems use and require Private Branch Exchange, or PBX.
 The PBX is where your phone is managed.
-With a properly configured PBX, incoming calls get routed to the right extension, voicemails are recorded, and switching between phone calls is a breeze.
+With a properly configured PBX, incoming calls get routed to the phone number extensions, voicemails are recorded, and switching between calls is a breeze.
 For phone systems on-premises, the equipment is installed on your property.
-When you opt for hosted VoIP, the PBX and associated software are located off-site.
+The PBX and associated software are located off-site when you opt for hosted VoIP.

 If, for example, your company is growing or the workforce is constantly changing, there can be additional labor and costs to your company to reprogram a new location for your digital phone or on-premises system.
 You may then also be forced to pay hourly rates to contracted technicians.
 Whereas with hosted VoIP phones, you are able to plug in the phone in any office without interruption or need for additional programming.